oconnor663/jacko.io/posts/async_futures.md

   = note: a recursive `async fn` must introduce indirection such as `Box::pin` to avoid an infinitely sized future
 ```

-When regular functions call other functions, they allocate space dynamically on
+When regular functions call each other, they allocate space dynamically on the
-the "call stack".
-But when futures await other futures, they get compiled into
+"call stack".
+But when async functions `.await` each other, they get compiled
-structs that contain other structs, and struct sizes are static.[^stackless] If
+into structs that contain other structs, and struct sizes are
-an an async function calls itself, it has to `Box` the recurring future before
+static.[^stackless] If an an async function calls itself, it has to `Box` the
-awaiting it:
+recurring future before it `.await`s it:

 [^stackless]: In other words, Rust futures are "stackless coroutines".
 In Go on
-    the other hand, "goroutines" are "stackful", and they can do recursion
+    the other hand, "goroutines" are "stackful".
+They can do recursion without
-    without any extra steps.
+    any extra steps.

 ```rust
 LINK: Playground ## playground://async_playground/boxed_recursion.rs